-Possession aggression in dogs is also sometimes referred to as food aggression or resource guarding.
-In cases of possession aggression, dogs growl, snap, or bite in order to protect a resource from being taken away by another dog or person.
-It's your dog's way of saying, "Back off, this is mine!"
-Resources may include food, toys, or other valued objects.
+Canine possession aggression is also sometimes referred to as food aggression or resource guarding.
+If your dog has this problem, it may growl, snap, or bite to protect a resource, such as food, toys, beds, or other objects, from being taken away by another dog or person.
+This is the dog's way of saying, "Back off!
+This is mine!"

-Keep in mind that what your dog considers an object worthy of possessing may not be something you think has any value.
-For instance, some dogs are just as likely to snarl and snap over a tissue they fished out of the trash can as over a big meaty bone.
+Note that what your dog considers an object worthy of possessing may not be something you think has any value.
+For instance, some dogs are just as likely to snarl and snap over a tissue fished out of the trash can as over a favorite toy.

 Why Do Some Dogs Display Possession Aggression?

-Some dogs may learn to be aggressive in situations where they feel there is competition over resources.
-For instance, a single dog in a household may never show signs of possession aggression, but if you add another dog, there may be squabbles over toys or food bowls.
-It's not uncommon for dogs who spend a long time in an animal shelter to develop a problem with possession aggression.
-This is because they perceive the other dogs as competition for a limited number of resources.
+- Shelter dog syndrome: It's not uncommon for dogs that spend a long time in an animal shelter to develop a problem with possession aggression.
+This may be because they see the other shelter dogs as competition for limited resources.

 How to Stop Possession Aggression

 Some trainers recommend a multi-step process that conditions a dog to willingly move on from a resource.
-This can work especially well with food.
-Place several bowls around a large room.
-Put food in one bowl.
-While your dog eats, add a more desireable food to another bowl that is at a distance.
+This can work well with meals.
+Place several dog bowls around a large room.
+Put a bland food in one bowl.
+While your dog eats, add a more desirable food to another bowl that is at a distance.
 Do not get close enough to evoke an aggressive response; just let your dog see that you are offering a valuable alternative.
 Continue to add more valuable food to additional bowls, but stop if your dog shows aggression.

 If your dog is actually trying to bite, you must be very careful.
 If you are not seeing improvement on your own, or if your dog's aggression is getting worse, consider getting help from a dog trainer or behaviorist to correct your dog's behavior.